GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/003-adopt-redux-for-state-management.md

-# ADR N: Using a Global Redux Store Instead of Contexts
+# ADR 003: Using a Global Redux Store Instead of Contexts

 ## Context